ODBC from C tutorial (part 1) — getting started

 }

-As described in ODBC Handles there are four types of ODBC handle; environment, connection, statement and descriptor.
+There are four types of ODBC handle: environment, connection, statement and descriptor.
 Handles must be allocated in a specific order and each type of handle is used for different purposes.
-Each handle type has attributes which you can query and set and a diagnostic stack which can be queried for errors and diagnostic information.
+Each handle type has attributes that you can query and set and a diagnostic stack, which can be queried for errors and diagnostic information.

 SQLRETURN SQLAllocHandle(